 School Counselors and College & Career Advisors recommend students with: good attendance, on-track to graduate, positive behavior.

 Students complete a STEP-UP online application.
-Our 2021 application is open for new and returning students.
+Our 2021-2022 application will open soon for new and returning students.

 Students who completed the application process are contacted by STEP-UP Chattanooga about next steps.

 Applicants participate in mandated work-readiness training, mock interviews and networking activities.